rabbitmq/rabbitmq-website/site/release-notes/README-3.5.0.txt

 26636 Fix inconsistencies and hangs when a node comes back online before its
       disappearance is fulled treated

 enhancements
-24351 Support SSL for Erlang distribution
 26393 Add more info to "user_authentication_*" events 26427 Silence connection errors from load balancer sanity checks 26465 New "pause_if_all_down" partition handling mode 26471 Log when HiPE is enabled
-26615 Notify systemd when RabbitMQ is started, if "sd_notify" is available 24781 Provide statistics about file I/O
-25430 Limit queue's journal size to avoid excessive memory use 26183 Move priority queues from an external plugin to the broker 26327 Embed messages smaller than a configurable size in the queue index 26444 Improve headers parsing performance
-26457 Add read buffer cache to improve on-disk messages consumption 26469 Support separate authentication/authorization backends 26475 Add the ability to rename a node
+26615 Notify systemd when RabbitMQ is started, if "sd_notify" is available 25430 Further limit queue's journal size to avoid excessive memory use 26183 Move priority queues from an external plugin to the broker 26327 Embed messages smaller than a configurable size in the queue index 26444 Improve performance parsing AMQP tables / arrays 26457 Add read buffer cache to improve on-disk messages consumption 26469 Support separate authentication/authorization backends 26475 Add "rabbitmqctl rename_cluster_node"
+26545 Prohibit deletion of amq.* exchanges
-26522 Provide statistics about accesses to message store and queue index 26543 Improve I/O by reading or writing several file segments in one
+26543 Improve I/O performance by reading or writing several file segments
-      operation
+      in one operation
-26602 Add routing decision information to firehose messages 26603 Improve unacked messages requeueing performance 26450 Document the async threads setting
+26602 Add routing decision information to firehose messages 26603 Improve unacked messages requeueing performance in priority queues

 feature removal
-26257 Remove support for the legacy "cluster_nodes" configuration directive
+26257 Remove support for the legacy (2.x compatible) form of the
+      "cluster_nodes" configuration directive

 management plugin
 -----------------
 bug fixes
-26613 Fix an exception on the node details page if the node goes
+26613 Fix exception on the node details page if the node goes
-      online or offline at the same time (since 3.4.0)
+      online or offline while viewing (since 3.4.0)

 enhancements
+26522 Provide statistics about accesses to message store and queue index 24781 Provide statistics about file I/O
-24700 Support if-unused and if-empty for queue / exchange deletion 24921 rabbitmqadmin: Support both Python 2 and 3
+24700 Support if-unused and if-empty for queue / exchange deletion 24921 rabbitmqadmin: Support Python 3
-25652 Add a "move message" UI
+25652 Add a "move messages" UI
 26561 Show per-queue disk message read/write rates 26598 Show cross-cluster networking statistics
 26621 Display a warning when the management database is overloaded